GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 # Overview

-This repository contains the dataset used in "Perception of Entangled Tubes for Automated Bin Picking" and "Detecting and Solving Tube Entanglement in Bin Picking Operations".
+This repository contains the datasets used in "Perception of Entangled Tubes for Automated Bin Picking" and "Detecting and Solving Tube Entanglement in Bin Picking Operations".

 # Terms of use